 NOTES & TIPS

-As usual, my risottos are easy to make, do not require cooking wine or alcohol, use one pan only, and do not need constant stirring and re-adding of vegetable stock.
-If this is your first time making risotto, check out my butternut squash risotto recipe for more tips.
+This risotto is easy to make, does not require cooking wine or alcohol, uses one pan only, and doesn’t need constant stirring and re-adding of vegetable stock.
+For a different risotto flavor, check out butternut squash risotto recipe.
 For the pan, I use a large 5-quart high-sided sauté pan.